julot/sphinxcontrib-dd/README.rst

   Let's see how this works.

-  First remember that this option is in comma separated value format as stated in the very beginning.
+  First remember that this option is in comma separated value format.
   This means that the option will produce to values: ``A B`` and ``C D``.

   These two values force A and B to be in the same column